Solving ultimate challenges and network building: a coding and modelling week on and beyond hyperbolic equations

 Topics

-Numerical Analysis, High-order numerical methods, Structure-preserving techniques, Exascale computing, Hyperbolic equations, Modeling and simulation, Mesh generation and optimization ...
+Numerical Analysis, High-order numerical methods, Structure-preserving techniques, Exascale computing, Hyperbolic equations, Modeling and simulation, Mesh generation and optimization, Astrophysical applications ...

 Where